MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/suspend-resume-cluster-maintenance.md

 ---
-title: Suspend and resume Azure Local, version 23H2 systems for planned maintenance operations
+title: Suspend and resume Azure Local, version 23H2 machines for planned maintenance operations
 description: Learn how to suspend and resume machines for planned maintenance operations.
 author: ronmiab
 ms.author: robess